KevinKra/Notes/electronics/raspberryPi/readme.md

 1. `Serial Ports:` Provides various serial interfaces between a microcontroller and other peripherals like parallel ports.
 1. `Interrupt control:` Provides interrupt (delay) for a working program, it could occur internally or externally.
 1. 8-bit (cheapest and most common), 16-bit, 32-bit.

+---

+#### SBC Questions

+1. what is an `SBC`?
+1. what is a CPU?
+1. how does SBC work?
+1. explain `CPU/SoC`
+1. explain `Clock/Timer`
+1. explain `I/O port`
+1. explain `Serial Ports`
+1. explain `ADC/DAC`
+1. explain `Wireless Connectivity`

+#### SBC Answers

+1. an `SBC` is a Single Board Computer.
+Single Board Computers are small computing devices that have all of the elements of a complete computer contained within one single circuit board.
+It is a low cost, self-contained, and simple computer, that could be easily connected to other hardware.
+1. CPU is the core component in a computing unit, which is responsible for processing and executing instructions.
+It runs the operating system and applications, constantly receiving input from the user or active software programs.
+1. SBCs uses a **System-on-Chip (SoC)**, which integrates all or most components of a computer or other electronic system.
+It works exactly like how an MPU does, but provides even more features, such as signal processing, wireless communication, artificial intelligence etc., on top of transmitting data.
+1. `CPU/SoC:` Brain of the SBC, responsible for fetching the instruction, decodes it, then execute it.
+1. `Memory:` Similar to how it functions in `MPU` and `MCU`, used to store data and program.
+However, unlike the previous 2, there are RAM and ROM or flash memories for storing program source codes.
+1. `Clock/Timer:` Provides all timing and counting functions inside the microcontroller.
+It is used to perform clock functions, modulations etc.
+1. `I/O port:` It allows you to drive/interface various devices such as LCD’S, LED’S, printers, etc to a microcontroller.
+1. `Serial Ports:` Provides various serial interfaces between a microcontroller and other peripherals like parallel ports.
+1. `ADC/DAC:` Analog to Digital Converter (ADC), which converts the analog signal into the digital signal.
+Digital to Analog Converter (DAC) and it converts the Digital signal into an analog signal.
+1. `Wireless Connectivity:` Consists of Bluetooth and WiFi.

 ## Resources: